t-beigbeder/otvl_cabri/doc/gscli.md

 For the target `olf` DSS, we map the previous one to the empty ACL user.
 This enables to back up files with their original system permission as metadata so that a reverse synchronization will restore the files with the same permissions.
+By the way this mapping is applied by default so there is no need to mention it in that case.

 You will then find all files from the `fsy` DSS synchronized in the `olf` DSS: